MAYORS COMMUNITY ARTS GRANT - NEIGHBORHOOD CULTURAL VITALITY

 Who Can Apply

-Individuals who are presenting, teaching or practicing artists and non-profit arts or cultural organizations working with neighborhood-based community and/or youth or senior groups in the City of New Haven are eligible to apply.
-Eligible activities include: festivals, parades, exhibitions, murals/public art, children's activities, inter-generational programs, arts education, film, public performances, neighborhood collaborations and apprenticeships.
+Individuals who are presenting, teaching or practicing artists and non-profit arts or cultural organizations working with underserved neighborhood-based communities in the City of New Haven are eligible to apply.
+Applicants can apply for a minimum of $2,500 and a maximum of $5,000 in financial support.